USC Trojans football: 1980s–1990s

-2000s–2010s
+2000s

 2001

 In 2001, athletic director Mike Garrett released Hackett and hired Pete Carroll, a former NFL head coach.
 Carroll went 6–6 in his first year, losing to Utah in the Las Vegas Bowl, 10–6.
 After that, his teams became highly successful, ranking among the top ten teams in the country, with the exception of 2009 in which the team lost four regular season games.
+Carroll's final season with the Trojans was 2009.

 2002

 USC opened 3–2 in 2002, suffering losses to Kansas State and Washington State.
 However, the Trojans went on to win the rest of their games, completing the regular season 11–2 on the strength of senior quarterback Carson Palmer's breakout performance.
 After struggling for most of his collegiate career, Palmer excelled in the Pro Style offense installed by new offensive coordinator Norm Chow.
 In fact, Palmer's performance, particularly in the season-ending rivalry games against Notre Dame and UCLA, impressed so many pundits that he went on to win the Heisman Trophy, carrying every region of voting and becoming the first USC quarterback to be so honored.
 Despite tying for the Pac-10 title (with Washington State), having the highest BCS "strength of schedule" rating, and fielding the nation's top defense led by safety Troy Polamalu, USC finished the season ranked No. 5 in the BCS rankings.
 Facing off against BCS No. 3 Iowa in the Orange Bowl, USC defeated the Hawkeyes 38–17.